Japan evacuates major airport after typhoon wreaks havoc

 On Wednesday boats began ferrying people out of the airport, and buses began to run on one side of the damaged bridge after safety inspections.

-"We´re very sorry" that the passengers had to stay overnight in the airport, an airport official told a press conference.

-"We´ll transport all the travellers who wish to get out of the airport by the end of today, but we´ll continue the bus and ferry service tomorrow," he said.
+"We’re very sorry" that the passengers had to stay overnight in the airport, an airport official told a press conference.
+"We’ll transport all the travellers who wish to get out of the airport by the end of today, but we’ll continue the bus and ferry service tomorrow," he said.

 But the official added it was unclear when the airport, which operates over 400 flights a day, could be reopened, while Kyodo News said it could take up to a week.